Where Did the Kinds Walk?

 The answer is competitive displacement.
 The thylacine, which had filled the pursuit-predator niche for thousands of years, disappears from mainland Australia within centuries of the dingo's arrival.
 It survives only in Tasmania — where the dingo never reached because Bass Strait was already submerged.

 The model predicts this outcome.
 The canid kind's placental reproductive strategy — higher fetal investment, faster postnatal development, earlier independence — produces competitive advantages in direct predator-vs-predator competition.
 The thylacine's marsupial reproductive pathway is optimized for Australia's nutrient-poor environment but is less competitive head-to-head against a placental with equivalent body size and hunting strategy.
-The dingo didn't outevolve the thylacine.
-It expressed a reproductively superior competitive strategy from the same canid-kind genome that the thylacine's marsupial expression couldn't match once they occupied the same niche.
+The dingo did not out-evolve the thylacine; it expressed a reproductively faster-maturing competitive strategy from the same canid-kind genomic toolkit that the thylacine's marsupial expression couldn't match once they occupied the same niche.

 Tasmania's thylacine population — isolated by Bass Strait and free from dingo competition — survived until 1936, when human hunting drove the final extinction.
 The last known individual died in the Hobart Zoo.